 The court can award visitation rights to monitor the child’s well-being, or award custody to the grandparents or relatives if the child is not safe in the parent’s care.
 These are especially sensitive situations.
 Many times, the parent has an addiction, abusive relationship, jail sentence or other dysfunction, but hopes to regain custody in the future.
 We work closely with families to find a solution, but we are prepared to go to court to protect the child, including actions for termination of rights and adoption.

-Baker Billick, P.A. extends a confidential consultation to discuss your rights and options in adoption.
+Billick Family Law extends a confidential consultation to discuss your rights and options in adoption.
 Our goal is make the transition as trouble-free as possible for you and the child.
-Call our lawyers toll free at 866-943-7966 or contact us online to schedule an appointment.
+Call us today at 704-490-4054 or contact us online to schedule an appointment.